griptape-ai/griptape-docs/docs/griptape-framework/structures/workflows.md

 ## Overview

-Workflows are non-sequential DAGs that can be used for complex concurrent scenarios with tasks having multiple inputs.
+A [Workflow](../../reference/griptape/structures/workflow.md) is a non-sequential DAG that can be used for complex concurrent scenarios with tasks having multiple inputs.

 ## Context

-`Workflow` structures have access to the following context variables in addition to the base [context](./tasks.md#context):
+Workflows have access to the following [context](../../reference/griptape/structures/workflow.md#griptape.structures.workflow.Workflow.context) variables in addition to the [base context](./tasks.md#context):

 * `parent_outputs`: outputs into the current task referenceable by parent task IDs.
 * `parents`: parent tasks referenceable by IDs.